jtwig/jtwig/README.md

 ## Changes

-2.0.3 - 2.1
+2.0.3 - 2.1.0 (24-Feb-2014)

 - Function declarations brought to function itself as annotation
-- Function components (beans) in spring are now loaded to the repository function, if the BeanFunctionDeclarationProcessor is used.
+- Functions in spring are now loaded to the repository function using package scan strategy.
+- IS operator added together with several related functions
+- 'model' variable made present in all templates, so it's possible to access the model using map selection.

 ----------